 3. Set an action that assigns to user Chris.

 If you are forwarding in an email to your account, just add Chris to the subject line and when the ticket gets created, automation will fire the trigger and assign the ticket to Chris.
-Same applies if a ticket comes in from the portal.
+Same applies if a ticket comes in from the Customer Hub.
 If the ticket subject contains Chris, the ticket will be assigned to Chris.

 To get a bit more advanced with this, you could create commands with hashtags (ie #bug to set the ticket type to a bug automatically) to allow all kinds of automatic ticket rules.